SaraTorrey/women-coders-bot/README.md

 # Women Coders Bot

-An open-source community-driven Twitter bot created by [Sara Torrey](https://github.com/SaraTorrey) and [Dan Torrey](https://github.com/danotorrey) to support all women who code.
+An open-source, community-driven Twitter bot created by [Sara Torrey](https://github.com/SaraTorrey) and [Dan Torrey](https://github.com/danotorrey) to support all women who code.

 ## What does it do?